Art can save us. If you think we are going to get out of this shit show without art, you're mistaken.

 The play tells her story, and does not promote any specific piece of legislation (God save us from theatre that does THAT) but I am an active campaigner now as a result of writing it.
 I feel there is a need for the promotion of specific change so that the prosecution, reporting, oversight, investigation and victim care from sexual assaults is taken out of the normal military chain of command, which has proven grossly ineffective, and places jurisdiction in an autonomous Sexual Assault Oversight and Response Office.

 The Department of Defence (DOD) defines Military Sexual Trauma (MST) as rape, sexual assault, and sexual harassment, and acknowledges that it affects both women and men in uniform.
-The Pentagon estimates that sexual assaults increased from 19,000 in 2011 to 26,000 in 2012 and the figures are actually higher from 2013-2016.
-For a copy of the 2017 report, see the RESOURCES page.
-The 2017 figures take into account the estimated 80% of cases that are not reported, but not repeated assaults or assaults against civilians.
+The Pentagon estimates that sexual assaults increased from 19,000 in 2011 to 26,000 in 2012 and the figures are actually higher from 2013-2020.
+For a copy of the latest report, see the RESOURCES page.
+The figures take into account the estimated 80% of cases that are not reported, but not repeated assaults or assaults against civilians.
 The culture of professional retaliation against those who do report makes me think that figure is conservative.
 Also, of the 22 veterans suicides every day, 19 of those are MST survivors, according to the American Psychological Association.

 As it stands, there are 40 sexual assaults or related incidents EVERY DAY.